patronasxdxd/dev/README.md

 Stability Pool depositors can expect to earn net gains from liquidations, as in most cases, the value of the liquidated collateral will be greater than the value of the cancelled debt (since a liquidated Vault will likely have an ICR just slightly below 110%).

-If the liquidated debt is higher than the amount of thUSD in the Stability Pool, the system tries to cancel as much debt as possible with the tokens in the Stability Pool, and then redistributes the remaining liquidated collateral and debt across all active Troves.
+If the liquidated debt is higher than the amount of thUSD in the Stability Pool, the system tries to cancel as much debt as possible with the tokens in the Stability Pool, and then redistributes the remaining liquidated collateral and debt across all active Vaults.

-Anyone may call the public `liquidateTroves()` function, which will check for under-collateralized Troves, and liquidate them.
+Anyone may call the public `liquidateTroves()` function, which will check for under-collateralized Vaults, and liquidate them.
 Alternatively they can call `batchLiquidateTroves()` with a custom list of vault addresses to attempt to liquidate.

 ### Liquidation gas costs

 Currently, mass liquidations performed via the above functions cost 60-65k gas per vault.
-Thus the system can liquidate up to a maximum of 95-105 troves in a single transaction.
+Thus the system can liquidate up to a maximum of 95-105 vaults in a single transaction.

 ### Liquidation Logic